 Here’s a hypothetical: it’s Memorial Day weekend and you want to go camping.
 You’re scrolling through the online reservation system for camping options in northern California, and growing increasingly frustrated as you see your top choices are completely full.
-It’s a situation all too familiar when trying to go camping in northern California.
+It’s a situation all too familiar when trying to go camping in California.
 Campgrounds in iconic locations like Yosemite National Park or along the Central Coast often fill up within minutes when reservations are opened six months or more in advance.
 If you’re a last-minute planner like me, this can be dispiriting and difficult.
+If you’re in a pinch you can use the offline maps and campgrounds of The Dyrt PRO to find the free public lands near you.

 Luckily, there’s an abundance of camping options in northern California that take no advance reservations, if you know where to look.
 Some of these campgrounds have policies in place to cater specifically to last-minute planners.
 Some of them are just off the beaten path, and all of them offer an equivalent, if not better, nature experience to the more iconic locations.